-During the current COVID-19 pandemic, I will be offering blended virtual and face-to-face testing, as well as telehealth therapy.
+During the current COVID-19 pandemic, I will be offering blended virtual and face-to-face testing.

 Testing Can't Wait?
 Evaluations are still critical during the pandemic.